 The researchers concluded that spearmint probably does not cause male infertility when taken in normal doses, but very high doses could possibly affect a man’s reproductive functioning.

 Whether eating mint could cause erectile dysfunction or not is currently unknown.
 There are claims from men taking large doses of mint tea that the herb causes a decline in sex drive and a lower sex drive can lead to short-term erectile dysfunction.

-However, researchers believe that most men don’t have to worry about mint ruining their sexually functioning as the dose needs to be abnormally high to have any adverse effects.
+However, researchers believe that most men don’t have to worry about mint ruining their sexual functioning as the dose needs to be abnormally high to have any adverse effects.
 After all, moderate is key to good health.

-After reading this article if you are worrying about your sexual health.
-Do not worry because we are introducing you with the good male enhancement pills.
+After reading this article if you are worried about your sexual health.
+Do not worry because we are introducing you with good male enhancement pills.

 check for the Viril X reviews and decide whether you want to buy it or not.